- Seton circa 1999

 We have since added two water harvesting tanks, allowing us to hold 36,000 gallons of rain water and condensate from our coolers to use for our landscaping needs.
 We are also adding a 128kW solar array in Fall 2011, which will cover approximately 90% of our building's energy needs.
 These two systems are each among the largest private sector systems in existence.

-Recycling - Our recycle bin is four times larger than our garbage dumpster.
+Our recycle bin is four times larger than our garbage dumpster.
 We reduce, reuse and recycle as much shipping and office material as possible.
 Recycling is great; however, reusing is even better.
-We reuse the vast majority of our in-bound packing material and, with our Green Box Program, our customers are able to opt for a used box for their shipment.
+We reuse the vast majority of our in-bound packing material and, with our Green Box Program, we re-use perfectly good used boxes for their shipment.
 We also make sure to use both sides of our non-confidential office paper.
 Some other recycling efforts include:

 While these programs take time and money to maintain, we know it is our responsibility to continue with these efforts.